aamernabi/nvim-config/README.md

 ### Features

 - Configured using Lua to optimize performance and customization.
 - Utilizes Packer as the plugin manager for easy installation and management.
-(Will use LazyVim in future).
+(Will use [Lazy.nvim](https://github.com/folke/lazy.nvim) in future).
 - Implements LSP (Language Server Protocol) support for enhanced language-specific features.
 - more ..